Jatt James Bond: Production

 In August 2013, the principal cast including Zarine Khan was announced.
-The film is being produced by Gurdeep Dhillon under Fortune House Productions Inc. Subsequently, two songs performed by Rahat Fateh Ali Khan with lyrics by S M Sadiq were recorded.
-Music Director Mukhtar Sahota has also done two songs for the film featuring Arif Lohar & Rahat Fateh Ali Khan.
+The film was produced by Gurdeep Dhillon under Fortune House Productions Inc. Subsequently, two songs performed by Rahat Fateh Ali Khan with lyrics by S M Sadiq were recorded.
+Music Director Mukhtar Sahota also provided two songs for the film featuring Arif Lohar & Rahat Fateh Ali Khan.
 The film went into principal photography in late October 2013.

 Release

 The first poster of the film was released in January 2014, ahead of its release on 25 April 2014.
 The movie opened well across Punjab and collect more than 55 million in first 2 days of the release.

 Soundtrack

 Accolades

 Jatt James Bond won eight awards at the PTC Punjabi Film Awards in 2015.